DIVIgor/CS50_wiki/README.md

+# Description
+This is the second CS50 task.

+### Tasks
-Complete the implementation of your Wiki encyclopedia.
+Complete the implementation of your Wiki encyclopedia.\
 You must fulfill the following requirements:

 - Entry Page: Visiting /wiki/TITLE, where TITLE is the title of an encyclopedia entry, should render a page that displays the contents of that encyclopedia entry.
     - The view should get the content of the encyclopedia entry by calling the appropriate util function.